There is something unique about white dog breeds.

 Large White Dog Breeds

-Friendly and loyal, all the Pyrenees wants is to be with her family.
+Friendly and loyal, all the Pyrenees wants is to be with her family making her the ideal dog for kids.

-Like other big mountain breeds (such as the Bernese Mountain dog ) the Pyrenees does better in cold climates.
+Like other big mountain breeds (such as the Bernese Mountain dog ) this giant white dog does better in cold climates.
 That’s not to say if you live in a warm country you can’t own one, but be aware that they will need lots of shade and air conditioning!

 One would think that due to their size this breed is cumbersome.